April 28, 2021

-There’s a famous Lyndon B Johnson quote, which goes:
+There’s a famous Lyndon B Johnson quote that goes:

 “What convinces is conviction.
 Believe in the argument you’re advancing.
 If you don’t, you’re as good as dead.”